 Final exam

-The course content will be tested in the form of a computer exam, consisting of a theoretical part (on campus, 1 hour), and a practical part (take-home exam, 2 hours).
+The course content will be tested in the form of a computer exam, taken on campus (3 hours).

 Date & time